 - A set of data exercises

-It would be impossible to use everything we have put together in one semester.
-But our goal is to make it possible for instructors to have everything at their fingertips so that they could teach a class tomorrow if they had to.
-It is all there, and it’s up to you to figure out which resources you’d like to use to make your class exceptional.
+It would be impossible to use everything in one semester.
+Our goal is for you to have everything at your fingertips so you could teach a class tomorrow if you had to.
+It’s up to you to figure out which resources you’d like to use to make your class exceptional.

 How to adopt for your course

-We hope that chapters from this will be useful for a wide range of courses in Sociology.
-If you’d like to see what we’ve put together, the first step is to register as an instructor on the site.
-Please use an institutional email so that we can verify your position.
+We hope these chapters will be useful for a range of sociology courses.
+To see what we’ve put together, the first step is to register as an instructor.
+Use your institutional email so we can verify your position.
 Once you are approved as an instructor, you will have access to all materials for each chapter.

-Even with the low cost of each chapter, we do realize that for some students it may be difficult to purchase all of the chapters.
-If you know of students who are facing difficult financial circumstances, please email and let us know.
-We want every student to be able to access this resource and the materials on the site; we will be glad to work out a lower cost for each chapter, or to provide access for free, for students who would struggle to pay for all of the chapters.
+Even with the low cost of each chapter, we realize that for some students it may be difficult to purchase the entire book.
+If you have students who are facing difficult financial circumstances, email and let us know.
+We want every student to be able to use the materials on the site; we will be glad to work out a lower cost for each chapter, or to provide access for free, for students who would struggle to pay for all of the chapters.

 Part 1: Thinking Like Sociologists